 Jordan has limited natural resources, and imports more than 90% of its energy needs.
-However, the country has ambitious plans to switch 20% of its power consumption to green energy by 2020.
+The country plans to generate 50% of electricity from renewables by 2030.1

 With more than 300 days of sunshine each year, solar energy has fast become the focus of Jordan’s renewable energy investments.
 One of the largest solar farms in the Middle East and North Africa region, Shams Ma’an Power Plant, is located there.